 Event Severity - Qualitative assessment of how significant of an impact a threat event could have on your organization if it occurs.

 Impact of Event - Qualitative assessment of the consequence to your organization, its operations, people, etc. if a threat event does occur and vulnerability exists.

 Risk Assessment - A qualitative determination of the overall risk level based on the likelihood of occurrence (threat and vulnerability) and the impact of the risk event.

 Risk Strategy - The method(s) that will be used to address the risk and a brief description of what that will entail.
 For more information on the risk strategies see the 4 Strategies for Cyber Security Risk Management.

 Residual Risk - A qualitative assessment of the risk that remains after mitigations have been applied.

 Contingency Plan - A brief description of how you will react if the risk event occurs.

-By creating an A3 for each of your identified risks you can create an incident response playbook that is concise and easily accessible during an emergency.
+By creating a One Page Risk Management Plan for each of your organization's identified threats you can create an incident response playbook that is concise and easily accessible during an emergency.
 It also documents how risk decisions were made, which can be invaluable information when capturing lessons learned after an incident.